patricksbrown1992/patrick-news-app/README.md

 ## How to Run
 I tried to host it on Heroku or Github Pages.
 The basic level of the NewsAPI doesn't allow that.
-On download, run "npm start"
+On download, run "npm install" then "npm start".
+Go to http://localhost:3000/ if it doesn't automatically start up for you

 ## Features